lutzhamel/popsom/BUILD_RELEASE.md

 In order to build a release do the following:

- 1. Go to the folder just above the local popsom repo and do:
+ 1. Go to the folder just above the `package` folder:
 	```
-	$ R CMD build popsom
+	$ R CMD build package
 	$ R CMD check --as-cran popsom_xyz.tar.gz
 	```
 	where `xyz` is the version number given in the DESCRIPTION file.
 This builds a folder called `popsom.Rcheck`.